-The SDK provides a dryRun flag that, when set, prevents any data from being sent to Piwik.
+The SDK provides a dryRun flag that, when set, prevents any data from being sent to Piwik and instead prints them in the console.
 The dryRun flag should be set whenever you are testing or debugging an implementation and do not want test data to appear in your Piwik reports.
 To set the dry run flag, use: